OceanDataTools/sealog-docs/_docs/42_client_tour.md

 Use the interface to select the desired year, cruise and lowering.
 The interface will display the information stored within the selected cruise and lowering records.

 #### Cruise/Lowering Review Modes
-Once the desired cruise/lowering is selected, the UI will present three options for reviewing the cruise/lowering.
+Once the desired cruise/lowering is selected, the UI will present a three options for reviewing the cruise/lowering.
+Click the 'Review' dropdown in the Cruise/Lowering card to see the available options.
 - Replay → VLC-style controls and a slider for scanning through a cruise/lowering.
 All associated data for a given event is displayed including previews of image data (sealog-vehicle only).
 - Map → Similar to Replay and Review but with a focus on the position where the event was created.
 This interface includes a map of the lowering trackline and a slider for quickly scanning through the lowering.
 - Gallery (sealog-vehicle only) → Displays only the image data collected for each event, organized by camera name.